-CONCLUSION: If the BCC vote to approve the request, this application would be subject to Environmental Resources Management Conditions of Approval as indicated in Exhibit C.
+CONCLUSION: If the Board recommends approval, this application would be subject to Environmental Resources Management Conditions of Approval as indicated in Exhibit C.

 6. Development Patterns - The proposed use or amendment will result in a logical, orderly and timely development pattern.